For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Sanitary products.

 Again, precisely what's in your food parcel will depend on what's available at the time, and if you have any specific needs.
-For example, if you have dietary requirements (like needing gluten-free, vegetarian or halal foods), the volunteers at the food bank should be able to tailor the parcel to your needs.
+For example, if you have dietary requirements (like gluten-free, vegetarian or halal foods), the volunteers at the food bank should be able to tailor the parcel to your needs.

 Similarly, if you have anyone depending on you for food, such as children, your parcel can be adjusted accordingly.
 This could mean giving you extra supplies, or more suitable foods.